“I think whenever you start including children in worship, you should expect a certain amount of cynicism.”

 And how did Jesus handle that moment?

 That word “angry” is sometimes translated “indignant” or “very displeased.”
-It’s the same word used to describe how the Pharisees felt when the children were calling out “Hosanna to the Son of David” during the Triumphal Entry (those kids…causing trouble all over the place!) and when Jesus healed someone on the Sabbath.
+It’s the same word used to describe how the Pharisees felt when the children were calling out “Hosanna to the Son of David” during the Triumphal Entry and when Jesus healed someone on the Sabbath.
 The disciples felt that way when Mary Magdalene anointed Jesus’ feet with oil and “wasted” it and when James and John’s mom asked if they could sit next to Jesus in heaven.
 It’s overall…not a good feeling.
 It indicates a general unhappiness with a person or situation.

 But then, notice what Jesus does.

 Then He showed them what to do.
-He took the children IN HIS ARMS (oh my, what a beautiful picture) and placed his hand on their heads and blessed them.
+He took the children IN HIS ARMS and placed his hand on their heads and blessed them.
 In front of the disciples.
 Demonstrating before their eyes exactly how He wanted them to treat children.
+Demonstrating how to receive the kingdom of God.

 I’m willing to bet that in the future, the disciples made sure that the children were never turned away.
 They had seen Jesus and they understood.
 I picture in my head a future time where not only was Jesus holding children and blessing them, but the disciples were too.
 I imagine that in their churches after Jesus had left, children were in their midst, blessing and being blessed.
 In fact, I can assume that children were there, considering that Paul writes specifically to them in letters that were read aloud to the congregation.

-And you may even be angry, indignant, or very displeased.
+And, at this point, you may even be angry, indignant, or very displeased.
+But we have this beautiful example from Jesus to keep going.

 Take the children in your arms.
 Bless them.
 Every chance you have, demonstrate the heart of welcome and the love of Jesus to them.